CounterpartyXCP/Documentation/Installation/federated_node.md

 * `https://<host>/` - main production URL (uses minified JS/CSS)
 * `https://<host>/src/` - development URL (uses un-minified JS/CSS)

-**Post-installation tasks for Ubuntu Linux**
+## Post-installation tasks

+### Windows / OS X

+Ensure that your firewall software is enabled.
+If you want to provide access from external systems, you can allow through some or all of the [appropriate ports](#accessing).

+### Linux

 It’s highly recommended that you use a firewall on the system.
-Issue the appropriate commands, depending on what services you will be running and thus which ports you'd like to allow through:
+Issue the appropriate commands, depending on what services you will be running and thus [which ports](#accessing) you'd like to allow through:
 ```
 # Always a good idea
 sudo ufw allow ssh